 This is a controversial subject.
-Many spine surgeons, thirds-party insurers, workcover doctors and patients will disagree with the contents of this page!
-Again - it is very important that the pages on basic anatomy and mechanics are read as well as the pages on causes of back and radicular pain.
+Many spine surgeons, thirds-party insurers, WorkCover doctors and patients will disagree with the contents of this page!

 Forgetting about these young patients with sudden catastrophic failure for the moment, many patients will talk about a 'disc injury' as if the injury itself has caused the 'disc bulge' and liken the process in their mind to breaking a bone for example, and usually make some assumptions.
 The first assumption (which is wrong!) is that the disc was always perfect until an 'injury' occurred and then they are left with a 'bulging disc' or 'herniated disc'.
 If the patient has past their mid 20's in age then the disc most certainly would not be perfect at the time of their 'injury' – it would have already started to dry out, lose pressure in the nucleus and be degenerate – no matter how mild and no matter that it caused no prior symptoms.
 The second assumption (also wrong!) is that shaving off the disc bulge or herniation with surgery fixes the problem.
 What is left behind is now not just a disc which has been degenerating for a while, but now a degenerate disc which has had the insult of decompressive surgery attached to it.

-The MRI scan is a representation of what I see on a daily basis in my clinic.
-It is a sagittal slice through the lower 3 discs of the lumbar spine and you can see a cascade of degeneration from the L3/4 disc down to the L5/S1 disc.
+The MRI scan shown in Figure 1 is a representation of what I see on a daily basis in my clinic.
+It is a sagittal slice through the lower 3 discs of the lumbar spine, and you can see a cascade of degeneration from the L3/4 disc down to the L5/S1 disc.
 On an MRI scan such as this, any fluid or water shows up as white.
-You can see that the disc at L3/4 has a nice white nucleus in the middle which is a good sign (blue arrow) - high water content and so hopefully high hydrostatic pressure.
-Conspicuous by it's absence is the water content of the discs at L4/5 and L5/S1.
-Refer back to the page on spine mechanics and the page on back pain if the following sounds all foreign to you but at L5/S1 there is collapse of the motion segment, dehydration of the disc, and a large disc prolapse protruding out the back into the spinal cord (cauda equina at this level) - red arrow.
-Look at the L4/5 disc - it is not hard to see that this disc is suffering a similar demise to the disc at L5/S1 - green arrow.
+You can see that the disc at L3/4 has a nice white nucleus in the middle which is a good sign (blue arrow) – high water content and so hopefully high hydrostatic pressure.
+Conspicuous by its absence is the water content of the discs at L4/5 and L5/S1.
+Refer to The Spine – Basic Anatomy and Mechanics and Causes of Back and Neck Pain if the following sounds all foreign to you but at L5/S1 there is collapse of the motion segment, dehydration of the disc, and a large disc prolapse protruding out the back into the spinal cord (cauda equina at this level) – red arrow.
+Look at the L4/5 disc – it is not hard to see that this disc is suffering a similar demise to the disc at L5/S1 – green arrow.
 Overall look at how little lordosis is present over the whole segment.
-Discs take decades to look this bad, but this disc prolapse at L5/S1 has not been there that long - only a few weeks - it is an acute prolapse - it represents the final 'giving-up' of the whole disc on a background of many years of slow degeneration.
-There is also a disc prolapse at the L4/5 disc - less dramatic than the one at L5/S1 and the disc overall has managed to maintain more height.
+Discs take decades to look this bad, but this disc prolapse at L5/S1 has not been there that long – only a few weeks – it is an acute prolapse – it represents the final 'giving-up' of the whole disc on a background of many years of slow degeneration.
+There is also a disc prolapse at the L4/5 disc – less dramatic than the one at L5/S1 and the disc overall has managed to maintain more height.
 You don't have to be medically qualified to see the difference between the disc at L3/4 and these two discs.
-You also don't have to be medically qualified to understand that in the right context a patient such as this is much better off having these two segments reconstructed than having a portion of their discs removed, or having their spine decompressed - see the page on reconstructive spine surgery.
+You also don't have to be medically qualified to understand that in the right context a patient such as this is much better off having these two segments reconstructed than having a portion of their discs removed, or having their spine decompressed – see the Lumbar Spine Reconstruction page.

-Below is a schematic of what the disc at L5/S1 probably looks like when sliced across.
-The PLL has ruptured and the nuclear material, whilst still attached by a stem to it's main body, is now in direct contact with the cauda equina.
-On the MRI scan above you can see the PLL still intact behind the disc prolapse at L4/5 - it is the dark band of tissue running from above the prolapse to below it.
-From the MRI scan and these schematics you can see how this can only happen in the presence of a very degenerate disc.
-Nothing can reverse the presence of degeneration so unlike the scenario of the broken bone which is mechanically sound until the instance it is broken and which can regain it's mechanical integrity with solid bony healing, the disc is doomed.
+Figure 3 is a schematic of what the disc at L5/S1 probably looks like when sliced across.
+The PLL has ruptured and the nuclear material, whilst still attached by a stem to its main body, is now in direct contact with the cauda equina.
+On the MRI scan above you can see the PLL still intact behind the disc prolapse at L4/5 – it is the dark band of tissue running from above the prolapse to below it.
+From the MRI scan and these schematics, you can see how this can only happen in the presence of a very degenerate disc.
+Nothing can reverse the presence of degeneration so unlike the scenario of the broken bone which is mechanically sound until the instance it is broken, and which can regain its mechanical integrity with solid bony healing, the disc is doomed.